Mint is one of our most popular herbs, used in many recipes.

 In addition there are also many different types ideal for specific uses, such as

-- Apple Mint – Great for tea and adding to salads
+- Apple – Great for tea and adding to salads

-- Orange Mint – Also great for salads but ideal for mexican recipes like salsa
+- Orange – Also great for salads but ideal for mexican recipes like salsa

-If you want to use mint the first stage is to cut it from the plant.
+If you want to use it then the first stage is to cut it from the plant.
 The video below provides ‘step by step’ advice.

 Once you have the leaves then the key is to ‘stack & roll’ the leaves: